whimc/WHIMC-ContainerTracker/README.md

 | `region_name` | `string`  | The names of the regions where the interaction took place (regions names are separated by spaces) |

 ### whimc_barrelbot_outcome
+Tracks when and where players complete Barrelbot puzzles and the last inventory that they closed.

 | Column             | Type      | Description                                                                 |
 |--------------------|-----------|-----------------------------------------------------------------------------|
 | `rowid`            | `int`     | Unique row id for db entry                                                  |